 Transcriptie: LiF Don Ginsel

 This is Leaders in Finance, a podcast in which we look for the person behind the success.
 We are talking to the leaders from the present and the future about what drives them, both in their careers and at home.
 Why?
 Because in the financial sector, we should be more open.
 First, a great thank you to our partners in this podcast for their support.
-They are: Interim Valley, FG Lawyers, Odgers Berndtson executive search en Roland Berger.
+They are: Kayak, FG Lawyers, Odgers Berndtson executive search en Roland Berger.
 Live from Money2020, we are talking to Don Ginsel, the CEO of Holland Fintech.
 Your host is Jeroen Broekema!

 Jeroen: Welcome to a new episode of Leaders in Finance, live from Money2020 Europe, here in Amsterdam.
 I’m delighted that we have Don Ginsel, the CEO of Holland Fintech, with us.
 Welcome, Don!